Slickhit/AI_ANT_HIVE/README.md

 been fed to the queen, the number of active ants, the current egg count and how many predators are present.

+### Day-Night Cycle

+The world slowly transitions between day and night over a 60‑second cycle.
+A small icon in the top-left corner shows the sun or moon along with the current day number.
+Nighttime applies a subtle blue tint without hiding the scene so the ants remain fully visible.

 ## Development

 The `tests` folder contains a small test suite.
 Run it with: